MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/install/Installing-PowerShell-Core-on-Windows.md

    # Be sure to use the -Configuration parameter.
 If you omit it, you will connect to Windows PowerShell 5.1
    Enter-PSSession -ComputerName <deviceIp> -Credential Administrator -Configuration powershell.<version>
    ```
+## Deploying on Windows 10 IoT Core

+Windows 10 IoT Core adds Windows PowerShell when you include *IOT_POWERSHELL* feature, which we can use to deploy PowerShell 7.
+The steps defined above for Windows 10 IoT Enterprise can be followed for IoT Core as well.

+For adding the latest powershell in the shipping image, use [Import-PSCoreRelease](https://github.com/ms-iot/iot-adk-addonkit/blob/master/Tools/IoTCoreImaging/Docs/Import-PSCoreRelease.md#Import-PSCoreRelease) command to include the package in the workarea and add *OPENSRC_POWERSHELL* feature to your image.

+> [!NOTE]
+> For ARM64 architecture, Windows Powershell is not added when you include *IOT_POWERSHELL*.
+So the zip based install will not work.
+> You will need to use Import-PSCoreRelease command to add it in the image.

 ## Deploying on Nano Server